CERNE ABBAS MUSIC FESTIVAL

 Latest News

-Tickets are available online here
+Tickets are not yet available but will be online here

 We are thrilled to present the Thirty-second Cerne Abbas Music Festival.
 The glorious acoustic and wonderful atmosphere of St. Mary’s Church have hosted more than 150 concerts over three decades and we are proud to put on a very full programme of concerts again.